CivicTechTO/codeacross.ca/CONTRIBUTING.md

 Here are the quick and dirty details that you should know about how we work.

+* We share push access liberally.
+(Just ask!)
 * `master` branch is automatically deployed to our live website.
+* `master` branch is protected, and so can't be pushed to directly.
 * All changes are made through pull requests.

 ## Contributing